ThomasVitale/llm-apps-java-spring-ai/03-structured-output/structured-output-ollama/README.md

 ## Calling the application

+> [!NOTE]
+> These examples use the [httpie](https://httpie.io) CLI to send HTTP requests.

-You can now call the application that will use Ollama to generate an answer to your questions.
+Call the application that will use a chat model to answer your question.
-This example uses [httpie](https://httpie.io) to send HTTP requests.

 ```shell
 http :8080/chat/bean genre="rock" instrument="piano" -b